This is a sample 3-day London itinerary and is meant as a guide to help you plan out your stay to maximize the value of your time.

 Perhaps one of the most famous shops in the world, Harrod's is located at Knightsbridge in Kensington.

-Explore designer labels, household furnishings, the most impressive cosmetics department around as well as the sprawling food/market section which actually has reasonably priced goodies you may wish to treat yourself with!
+Explore designer labels, household furnishings, the most impressive cosmetics department around as well as the sprawling food/market section (the best part of the shop, in our opinion!) which actually has reasonably priced goodies you may wish to treat yourself with!

 When it's time for dinner, take a bus through illuminated Piccadilly Circus and get off at Chinatown.
 Here you'll find a restaurant for every budget (and palate!).

-Once finished, you are then free to explore Soho…perhaps do some shopping, people watching, or grabbing a cocktail to celebrate the end to a wonderful London adventure!
+Once finished, you are then free to explore Soho...perhaps do some shopping, people watching, or grabbing a cocktail to celebrate the end of a wonderful London adventure!
+Our favourite places for late night drinks are Cahoots (avant garde drinks in an incredible setting), Ain't Nothin' But - the Blues Bar (best for live music), and Simmons (unbeatable happy hours!).

 Museum-lovers should read our 5-day London museum itinerary.